mthnguyener/pyproject_microservices/docs/GETTINGSTARTED.md

 [<mark style="font-size:20px; background-color: grey">PROFILERS</mark>](PROFILERS.md)

 # Getting Started With the New Project
- is a fully functioning Python package that may be installed using `pip`.
+Each service is a fully functioning Python package that may be installed using `pip`.
 Docker Images are built into the package and a Makefile provides an easy to call repetitive commands.